 But bear in mind that light vaginal bleeding is relatively common during the first trimester (first 3 months) of pregnancy and does not necessarily mean you're having a miscarriage.

-There are probably many reasons why a miscarriage may happen, although the cause is not usually identified.
+There are potentially many reasons why a miscarriage may happen, although the cause is not usually identified.

-The majority are not caused by anything the mother has done.
+The majority are not caused by anything you have done.

 It's thought most miscarriages are caused by abnormal chromosomes in the baby.